 EXHIBIT A DORMER ROOF TRIM, BEGINNING AT THE WINDOW HEAD, SHOULD BE COMPOSED OF A HEAD CASING, A SOFFIT, ND A CORONG, OR FASCIA, AT DORMER ROOF TRIM OF A HEAD CASING, A SOFFIT, AND A CORONA, DR EXSCIA, AT A MINIMUM, A CYMATUM, OR CROWN, MAY BE ADDED, BUT ONLY ON THE RAKING CORNICE SDING SHOULD NEVER BE USED ANYWHERE ABOVE A WINDOW HEAD EXCEPT IN THE USED ANYWHERE ABOVE A WINDOW HEAD EXCEPT IN THE TYMFANUM OF A GABLE-FRONT DORMER. be.
 Properly designed dormers areas that require siding.
 The head casing, which must be at Siding above a dormer window indicates that the dormer is very poorly proportioned and is much taller than it should are built of a sequence of trim pieces with no large surface first trim piece is a window least as wide as the jamb casing rowest allowable jamb casing, as noted earlier in 81~Dormer Jamb Material, is a 1x8 with standard dormer sidewalls or a below, if not wider.
 The nar- Into which the study sidewalls.
 The dormer eave above should be designed according to all principles of good cave design, and it should be a smaller version of the main roof eave in most cases.
 This means, among other This means, among other things, that a closed-eave connice should be as tall as it is wide.
 For classical buildings, the proportion of the cornice to the head casing should be shorter.
-This is particularly more often shedded, obviously will be wider than square in most cases, and the individual window proportions should appropriate on also drive this.
+This is particularly buildings narrower than windows in dows are taller than the second-level windows, Dormer windows are often somewhat the wall below, because larger dormer windows can create a chunky appearance.
+Narwhere the main-level winheavy-looking dormers with rowing the dormer windows, however, requires that their height be reduced to maintain As with the square dormers above, the dormer body proportion is driven by the window proportion.
+Preference mer body proportion from the should be given to getting the window proportion exactly correct and deriving the dorwindow dormers, which may window proportion.
+Multibe gabled or hipped but are more often shedded, obviously will be wider than square in most cases, and the individual correct window proportions. window proportions should appropriate on also drive this.
 TRADITIONAL CONSTRUCTION PATTERNS Do proportion domer and undow so that the window property fills the domer face.
 The Do drawing indicates a good domer propertion for classical fairly vervicedar midninge building.
-It is somewhat shorter than the classical then square only if they entirely fill the face of the dormer with property proportioned unindous and their casings dormer, but also fills its face well with the window 2: Domneys can be wider buildings.
-1: This is a domner on a 241 文ある 湯 こ 63 Do Don'T Lupp 240 DORMERS for the wirdow with, 3: This dorner is an automationology over-reaction to dorner that are too othe for their height, 4: This dorner is a near miss of a square proportion with small wirdows Don't proportion a single-window dormer to be horizontal.
+It is somewhat shorter than the classical then square only if they entirely fill the face of the dormer with property proportioned unidous and their casings dormer, but also fills its face well with the window 2: Domneys can be wider buildings.
+1: This is a domner on a 241 文ある 湯 こ 600 Do Don'T Lupp 240 DORMERS for the wirdow with, 3: This dorner is an automationology over-reaction to dorner that are too othe for their height, 4: This dorner is a near miss of a square proportion with small wirdows Don't proportion a single-window dormer to be horizontal.
 1: This dormer is noticeably taller than square, yet is is a bad match for the window size.
 2: This one is even wider.
 It is a good match for the window height, but not far too chunky for a tail dormer and ÷ THE BODY OF A SINCLE-WINDOW DORMER SHOULD BE VERTICALLY PROPORTIONED OR 84 Dormer Body PROPORTION SQUARE DORMER WINDOWS SHOULD BE PROPORTIONED SIMILAR TO OR SLIGHTLY SHORTER THAN TYPICAL WINDOWS IN THE FLOOR BELOW.